harvardnlp/sent-conv-torch/README.md

 per batch | 787 ms | 15.6 ms

 From these results, we see that using GPUs achieves almost a 50x speedup on training.
 This allows much faster tuning of parameters and model experimentation.

+## Relevant publications

+Most of this code is based on Yoon's paper and Theano [code](https://github.com/yoonkim/CNN_sentence/).

+    Kim, Y. (2014).
+Convolutional Neural Networks for Sentence Classification.
+In Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing (EMNLP), pp. 1746–1751, Doha, Qatar.
+Association for Computational Linguistics.

+    Srivastava, R. K., Greff, K., & Schmidhuber, J. (2015).
+Training very deep networks.
+In Advances in Neural Information Processing Systems (pp. 2368-2376).